Collin Cowgill

 Collin Brannen Cowgill (born May 22, 1986) is an American former professional baseball outfielder and current major league coach.
 He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Oakland Athletics, New York Mets, Los Angeles Angels, and the Cleveland Indians.
 Prior to his professional career, Cowgill played college baseball for the University of Kentucky.
-Cowgill was the coach for the Arkansas Travelers, the Double-A affiliate of the Seattle Mariners, and is currently the first base coach for the Cincinnati Reds.
+Cowgill was the manager of the Arkansas Travelers, the Double-A affiliate of the Seattle Mariners, and is currently the first base coach for the Cincinnati Reds.

 Amateur career

-Cowgill attended the University of Kentucky, where he played college baseball for the Kentucky Wildcats baseball team.
+Cowgill attended Henry Clay High School in Lexington, Kentucky.
+He then enrolled at the University of Kentucky, where he played college baseball for the Kentucky Wildcats baseball team.
 In his final season at Kentucky, he was named a third-team All-American by Rivals.
 In 2006, he played collegiate summer baseball in the Cape Cod Baseball League for the Brewster Whitecaps, and returned to the league in 2007 to play for the Yarmouth-Dennis Red Sox where he was named a league all-star.

 Professional career

 Arizona Diamondbacks

 The Arizona Diamondbacks drafted Cowgill in the fifth round of the 2008 Major League Baseball draft from Kentucky.

-On July 26, 2011 Cowgill was called up from the AAA Reno Aces.
+On July 26, 2011, Cowgill was called up from the Triple–A Reno Aces.

-He hit his first career major league home run as a Diamondback, on August 28, 2011 against the San Diego Padres.
+He hit his first career major league home run as a Diamondback, on August 28, 2011, against the San Diego Padres.